What is the Use of Paraphrasing Tools?

 Output Text: The car sped down the highway.
 He drove past many cars until he hit the car he was chasing.
 The first vehicle collided with the second vehicle, causing the second vehicle to collide with a line of parked cars along the highway, even though no one actually parked the car on the highway.

-As you can see in the output, the word ‘vehicle is used in place of the overly repeated word ‘car’…notwithstanding the fact that the overall quality of the text is still pretty lame.
+As you can see in the output, the word ‘vehicle is used in place of the overly repeated word ‘car’… even though the overall quality of the text is still pretty lame.

 Use Number 3: Eliminating Plagiarism

-Accidental plagiarism is an issue that troubles almost every writer.
-Although other types of plagiarism i.e., direct, mosaic, and source-based, are perpetrated intentionally, accidental plagiarism is (as the name indicates) not the product of deliberate design.
+Accidental plagiarism troubles almost every writer.
+Although other types of plagiarism, such as direct, mosaic, and source-based, are perpetrated intentionally, accidental plagiarism is (as the name indicates) not the product of deliberate design.

-In order to solve the problem of accidental plagiarism, paraphrasing tools can be a great help.
-For example, if you ever finish writing something just to find that it contains a lot of plagiarism, you can paraphrase those particular parts to make them unique.
+To solve the problem of accidental plagiarism, paraphrasing tools can greatly help.
+For example, if you ever finish writing something and find it contains a lot of plagiarism, you can paraphrase those parts to make them unique.

-While we’re on it, we should mention that although it is fine and acceptable for some to use a paraphrasing on their own original (but coincidentally ‘plagiarized’) content, the same is not the case with someone else’s work.
-You can’t take someone’s content, run it through a paraphrase and then use it as your own.
+While we’re on it, we should mention that although it is fine and acceptable for some to use paraphrasing on their original (but coincidentally ‘plagiarized’) content, the same is not the case with someone else’s work.
+You can’t take someone’s content, run it through a paraphrase, and then use it as your own.

-This sort of cheap trick can save you from getting into trouble, but it will wreck your integrity and reputation.
+This cheap trick can prevent you from getting into trouble, but it will wreck your integrity and reputation.

-With that out of the way, let’s take a look at how paraphrasing tools can be a good fix for accidental plagiarism.
-We’re going to nick some content from our website and run it through a plagiarism checker.
+With that out of the way, let’s examine how paraphrasing tools can fix accidental plagiarism.
+We will copy some content from our website and run it through a plagiarism checker.

 As you can see, the content is showing up as plagiarized.